dlebech/gan/README.md

 python -m gan.cli dataset shapes
 ```

 Use `python -m gan.cli dataset -h` to see the options.
+Currently supports the following datasets:

+- `shapes`: Shapes of random size, currently only ellipse shapes.
+- `cartoon`: Cartoon avatars (see below).
+- `coco`: [Common Objects in Context](https://cocodataset.org/).
+Currently only using the 2017 validation dataset (1GB download, 2.4GB unzipped), because it is limited in size.
+  - This dataset also includes captions.

 #### Cartoon dataset